rubymonsters/ruby-for-beginners/10_built_in_classes.md

 In programming books and the Ruby documentation you'll find the word "index" being used instead of "position" in this context.

-In order to add an element to an existing array you can use the "shovel" operator `<<`, like so:
+In order to add an element to an existing array you can use the operator `<<`, called "shovel" operator, like so:

 ```ruby
 words = ["one", "two", "three"]